ArtHitParade

 The titles of René Magritte's artworks are mostly the result of chance.
 Le Domaine d'Arnheim is a counter-example.

 The composition shows a large snowy mountain seen from a chalet.
-Everything is normal except that the horizon is centered on a bird's head whose details are zoomorphic.
-The surprise occasioned by this discovery leads the viewer to perceive the landscape as the extended wings of an eagle.
+Everything is normal except that the horizon is centered on an eagle's head in profile, suggesting the intervention of a sculptor for shaping the mountain as in Mount Rushmore.
+The surprise occasioned by this discovery leads the viewer to perceive the landscape as the extended wings of the bird.
 In the foreground two beautiful eggs are placed on a low wall.

 The title also has a double meaning.
 Arnhem in the Netherlands has as its etymological origin 'the home of the eagle' from an Old German word.
 The Domain of Arnheim is a short story by Edgar Allan Poe in which a man with unlimited wealth remodels the landscape to make it more beautiful than what nature alone can do.
 This title chosen by Magritte is also an acknowledgment of Poe as a forerunner of Surrealism.